ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

       :width: 600
       :figwidth: 700

 #.
 After you are logged in, you should be taken to the **File Manager** section.
-On one side, search for "ngale" and click on the **ncsa#ngale** endpoint from the resulting list.
+On one side, search for your desired endpoint and click on it from the resulting list.
+The below example shows the Nightingale **ncsa#ngale** endpoint.

    .. figure:: images/transfer/globus-file-manager-collection-search.png
       :alt: Globus file manager "nagle" search results.